From Feature-Heavy to Actually Useful

 Audit 1.1 - current state of overlay view

+Following the audit, it became clear that the overlay needed to evolve from a passive display into an actionable surface.
 With the design goals in place, the team explored how the existing AI chatbot could become a natural part of the Overlay View rather than a separate feature.
-The goal was to embed it into the core interaction so guidance appears in context, aligned with what users are doing, instead of requiring manual navigation and exploration.

 Audit 1.2 - integrating AMD Chat to overlay view